SEO starts with a good keyword research service.

 This is the module you will use if you want to rank on Youtube instead of Google.

-- Youtube list: Here is where you can save all your keywords so you know what kind of content to create.
+- Youtube list: Here is where you can save all your keywords for Youtube.

 Rank tracking module

-This is a very useful module to track keywords from your website.
+This is a handy module to track keywords from your website.
 You’ll be able to see which keywords are ranking and how they move ranking up or down in time.

 More tools module